 Pulled Pork and Mushroom Quinoa Casserole

 Raise your hand if you pretty much always have tons of leftovers whenever you make pulled pork.
-Yes yes?
-Crickets?
-Loud cheers?
+Yes?
+Yes?

-And then combined with good-for-you quinoa and plenty of cheese??
+And then combined with good-for-you quinoa and some cheese?

 Happiness my friends.
 Total and complete happiness.